Muhammad-Jafar/SingularityBaseMobile/Brain/separated control principle.md

 	}
 }
 ```
-Note: the pattern above also involve the [[lambda capture state antipattern]]
+Note: the pattern above also involve the [[lambda capture state anti pattern]]

 ✅ Correct: The state is separated - make it easy to control the component state
 ```kotlin